desertbit/glue/README.md

 ## Example

 This socket library is very straightforward to use.
-Check the sample directory for another example.
+Check the sample directory for more examples.

 ### Client